 Bottom line: we do NOT recommend the Fisher Price Rock ‘n Play sleeper.

-Given the possible health risks (some of which have been documented in numerous formal complaints filed with safety regulators), we can not recommend the Fisher-Price Rock ‘n Play sleeper.
+Given the real health risks (some of which have been documented in numerous formal complaints filed with safety regulators), we can not recommend the Fisher-Price Rock ‘N Play sleeper.
 In general, we only recommend bouncers/swings for brief use for soothing, but not for overnight sleep.
 If you already have one of these sleepers, we strongly recommend discontinuing use after two months of age.
 And clean it frequently to make sure mold or mildew doesn’t show up.

 BabyBargains.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com and its related sites.
+As an Amazon Associate, I earn from qualifying purchases.

 Sometimes, I laugh when I read things like this.
 I understand the intent, but it’s the broad disconnect between the experts and those in the industry with mothers who are currently struggling with babies with commonly experienced sleep issues.
 Also, there is a huge overemphasis on the sleep environment in the occurrence of SIDS – finally, research is catching up with the fact that most babies who die of SIDS often have certain genetic issues and conditions that put them at substantial risk (when the risk is negligible in the average infant).
 In addition, I can’t help but wonder if many with children with head shape deformities or neck issues kept their child in this an exorbitant amount of time, rather than just as an overnight sleeper (and if you stop using it by 3-4 months, you should be feeding your child at least a couple times through the night still, so I’m not getting why children are frozen in one position for hours).
 I’m a maternal and child health epidemiologist myself, so I get the purpose of pushing data and research, but advocating so strongly against this, as many sites do, pushes parents who are desperate for sleep (and for whom the crib and pack and play just do not work) to try more unsafe alternatives (like falling asleep with the baby on them or co-sleeping in bed.
 We need to start being more realistic with our advice.